 • Rainfall intensity and duration: Higher intensity over longer duration produces greater peak discharge.

-• Antecedent moisture condition (AMC): Wet soils have lower infiltration capacity, increasing runoff fraction.
+• Antecedent moisture condition (AMC): Wet soils have lower infiltration capacity, increasing the runoff fraction.

 • Channel storage: Lakes and floodplains attenuate peaks by storing flood water temporarily.